-As a money journalist and blogger, my way of celebrating International Women’s Day is to write about…you’ve guessed it…money.
+As a money journalist and blogger, I’m celebrating International Women’s Day by writing about…you’ve guessed it…money.

 Fairy tales have a lot to answer for.
 Sure, I’d love to sprinkle her with a good dose of health, wealth and happiness.
-But when it comes down to it, I’d like to encourage my daughter to grab life by the scruff of the neck, rather than waiting around for a fairy godmother or Prince Charming to step in.
+But really I’d like to encourage my daughter to grab life by the scruff of the neck, rather than waiting for a fairy godmother or Prince Charming to step in.

 So when it comes to money matters, here’s what I’d like to teach my daughter: